sanjanarp/Quiz-App-main/README.md

-# flutter_quiz
+# Quizzare

-A new Flutter application.
+A new quiz application in Flutter.

 ## Getting Started